 Bone Marrow Donation Risks

-As with any medical procedure, there are always potential risks involved.
-Common complications include damage to the nerve, bone, or muscle in your hip region as well as potential issues with anesthesia, and general tiredness in the following days.
+As with any medical procedure, there are potential risks involved with donating bone marrow.
+Common complications include damage to the nerve, bone, or muscle in your hip region, potential issues with anesthesia, and general tiredness in the following days.

 Approximately 2.4% of patients donating bone marrow experience complications.

-Rest assured, you’ll be covered with a donor life, disability, and medical insurance policy for any complications related to donating bone marrow.
+Rest assured, you can access a donor life, disability, and medical insurance policy for any complications related to your donation.

 Bone Marrow Donation Recovery